awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

    + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 To attach a file, select the **As file** option and browse for the file to attach\.

-1. On the **Add Storage** page, you can specify volumes to attach to the instance besides the volumes specified by the AMI \(such as the root device volume\)\.
-You can change the following options, then choose **Next: Add Tags** when you have finished:
+1. The AMI you selected includes one or more volumes of storage, including the root device volume\.
+On the **Add Storage** page, you can specify additional volumes to attach to the instance by choosing **Add New Volume**\.
+You can configure the following options for each volume:

    + **Type**: Select instance store or Amazon EBS volumes to associate with your instance\.
 The type of volume available in the list depends on the instance type you've chosen\.
 For more information, see [Amazon EC2 Instance Store](InstanceStorage.md) and [Amazon EBS Volumes](EBSVolumes.md)\.